Christopher M. Ohge:

 “Introduction to Melville’s Marginalia in Schopenhauer’s Studies in Pessimism.”
 Melville’s Marginalia Online (2012).
 “Melville’s Marginalia in Arthur Schopenhauer’s Studies in Pessimism.”
 Melville’s Marginalia Online (2012).

 “A Transcription of Melville’s Marginalia in Christopher Marlowe’s Works and Selections from Charles Lamb’s Specimens of English Dramatic Poets who Lived about the Time of Shakspeare,” with Steven Olsen-Smith and Dennis C. Marnon.
 Leviathan: A Journal of Melville Studies 10.3 (October 2008, special issue).
-[Access the full text.]
+[Download PDF here.]

 Ongoing Digital Projects

 Lead Editor (2017–present): Mary Anne Rawson’s The Bow in the Cloud and the Network of Anti-slavery Print Culture in Great Britain: A Digital Critical Edition (in progress).